-More details about the list of observations used in the assimilation can be found in the chapter 3 of (IDCA) or in (IDUOBS).
+More details about the list of observations used in the assimilation can be found for example in (IDMOBS).
 All the observation treatment before assimilation done at ECMWF (OBSPROC) is described in (TDECOBS25) and parts 2 and 3 (TDECOBS).

 22 IO and the different types of files used.